Cod3dDOT/nibblet/README.md

     { ... }
   ]
   ```
-2. Checks the url of current tab against a wildcart specified in the `url` field using RegExp.
+2. Check the url of current tab against a wildcart specified in the `url` field using RegExp.
 Stores all valid exploits and shows them.

-3. When `inject` is pressed, injects a special template into sandboxed environment.
-The temaplate is used to fetch code, stored in the `location` field, and inject it into the target page using `eval()`
+3. When specific entry is selected and `inject` is pressed, injects a special template into a sandboxed environment.
+The template is used to fetch code, stored in the `location` field, and inject it into the target page using `eval()`.

 4. Result of the script is passed back to the extension using events.

 ### Plasmo